galileoorion/flights/README.md

 1. Create request and response model
 2. Create a request mapper that implements the RequestMapper interface
 3. Create a response mapper that implements the ResponseMapper interface
+4. Create an external service that implements the ExternalService interface and calls the supplier's web service
-4. Create a supplier service by extending the SupplierService class
+5. Create a supplier service by extending the SupplierService class
-5. Use the new supplier service class in BusyFlightsService:
+6. Use the new supplier service class in BusyFlightsService:
 ```java
     @Override
     public List<BusyFlightsResponse> search(BusyFlightsRequest request) {